 - (a) In General.
-It shall be unlawful for any person to keep any vicious animal within the County, unless under restraint and on the premises of the owner or keeper.
-Security dogs are subject to all other provisions of this Ordinance while off the premises of their owner or keeper. - (b) Vicious Animal.
-Any animal, security dog excluded, on or off the premises of its owner or keeper, which is three (3) months of age or older and who which: - (1) Without provocation has bitten, killed or caused physical harm through bite(s) to a person; or - (2) Without provocation has attempted to bite a person or cause physical harm through bite(s) to a person; or - (3) Without provocation has injured, maimed or killed a pet or domestic livestock, except where such animal has bitten or killed an animal a pet or domestic livestock that is not where is its (their) owner(s) have been told such animal(s) cannot be trespassing on the land of another without permission or is defending a person; or - (4) Has been deemed potentially dangerous or dangerous in accordance with N.C.
-Gen. Stat.
-Chapter 67, Article 1A.
-Dangerous Dog. - (c) Declaration of Vicious Animal. - (1) Upon observation by an Animal Control or law enforcement officer or receipt of a written complaint that an animal is behaving or has behaved viciously and is at large or is off the premises of its owner or keeper and is not restrained by a competent person, an Animal Control Officer may impound the animal and investigate the complaint and, upon a finding that there is probable cause to believe a violation of this Ordinance or other applicable law or regulation has
+It shall be unlawful for any person to keep any vicious animal within the County, unless under restraint and on the premises of the owner or keeper. - (b) Vicious Animal.
+Any animal, on or off the premises of its owner or keeper, which is three (3) months of age or older and which: - (1) Without provocation has bitten, killed or caused physical harm through bite(s) to a person; or - (2) Without provocation has attempted to bite a person or cause physical harm through bite(s) to a person; or - (3) Without provocation has injured, maimed or killed a pet or domestic livestock, except where such animal has bitten or killed a pet or domestic livestock that is on the land of another without permission or is defending a person; or